 Email Dr. Maria E. Malott

-After completing undergraduate work at Universidad Católica Andrés Bello in Venezuela, Maria E. Malott immediately began what can only be termed a distinguished career in large scale performance management.
-After 2 years as performance systems analyst for the Central Office of Personnel in Venezuela, she entered the graduate program in applied behavior analysis at Western Michigan University, obtaining her Ph.D. in 1987.
-In 1989 she was hired as production manager at Ronningen Research & Development and within 2 years was vice-president of manufacturing for that company.
-In 1993, she began a consulting career, and has consulted in the areas of advertising, restaurants, retail, manufacturing, hotels, banking, government, and other institutions.
-Her clients have included General Motors Corporation; Meijer, Inc.; Kellogg's; Pharmacia & Upjohn; the National Highway Traffic Safety Administration; and the Cancer Prevention Research Institute at the University of Arizona.
-In all of this work, Dr. Malott combines systems analysis with the analysis of individual behavior within systems and, in the process, has taught dozens of corporate executives to appreciate the power of behavioral principles.
+After completing her undergraduate work at Universidad Católica Andrés Bello in Venezuela, Maria E. Malott began her career in large-scale performance management.
+After 2 years as a performance systems analyst for the Venezuela government, she entered the graduate program in Behavior Analysis at Western Michigan University, obtaining her Ph.D. in 1987.
+In 1989 she was hired as the production manager at a Midwest manufacturing company and after 2 years became the vice-president of manufacturing.
+In 1993, she began a consulting career.
+She served as consultant for a variety of businesses in service, retail, manufacturing, education, government, and others.
+Her clients have included General Motors Corporation; Meijer, Inc.; Kellogg's; and Pharmacia & Upjohn.
+In all of this work, she has combined systems analysis with the analysis of individual behavior within the systems.